Creative Health Hubs

 Following each block of workshops, children will be signposted to arts workshops / activities taking place in their locality or to other Helium Arts opportunities.

-Dates for community workshops in Cork and Limerick to be announced soon…
+Dates for community workshops in Cork, Limerick, and Galway to be announced soon…

 Contact email@example.com or call 044 9396 960 to find out more.